Tamil Eelam national football team: History

-The Tamileelam Football Association was established by the Global Tamil Youth League on 8 April 2012.
+The Tamil Eelam Football Association was established by the Global Tamil Youth League on 8 April 2012.
 The Tamil Eelam national football team made its international debut at the 2012 VIVA World Cup held in Iraqi Kurdistan, finishing in 7th place.
 The team took part in the Tynwald Hill International Football Tournament History held on the Isle of Man in July 2013, finishing in 3rd place.
 The team took part in the 2014 ConIFA World Football Cup held in the Sápmi region.